 Movie: Terminator 2: Judgement Day

-Okay, so ‘I’ll be back’, is perhaps more iconic, a line that would be used by Arnie on several occasions after it was first uttered in a scene from The Terminator back in 1984, but at the time of T2’s release, Hasta La Vista, Baby was perhaps even more widely quoted, quickly becoming ingrained in modern culture as the most expensive movie of its time took the cinematic world by storm.
+Okay, so ‘I’ll be back’ is perhaps more iconic, a trademark line that would be used on several occasions after its debut in The Terminator, but at the time of T2’s release, Hasta La Vista, Baby was perhaps even more widely quoted, quickly becoming ingrained in modern culture as the most expensive movie of its time took the cinematic world by storm.

-In spite of the multitude of crappy lines that Schwarzenegger has been forced to deliver throughout an exhaustive mainstream career, with the right material and guidance there is simply no one better, and it is moments like this which make him without question the most iconic action hero there ever was.
+In spite of the multitude of crappy lines that Schwarzenegger has been forced to deliver throughout an exhaustive mainstream career, with the right material and guidance there is simply no one better, and it is moments like this that make him the most iconic action hero there ever was.